otabart/sandgarden.buidlguidl.com/README.md

-# Hacker Houses Streams
+# 👾 Sand Garden Website

-We're running an experiment to retroactively fund open-source work by providing a monthly UBI to open-source developers, handpicked by Jessy and Jessy's Hacker House, and rewarding them for their ongoing contributions to the ecosystem.
+We're running an experiment to fund focused, high-leverage open-source work by providing a monthly UBI to developers, handpicked by Carlos & BG Sand Garden, rewarding them for their ongoing contributions to BuidlGuidl and the Ethereum Ecosystem.

-Chosen developers can submit their monthly projects, automatically claim grant streams, and showcase their work to the public.
+Our emphasis is on quality over quantity, striving for well-crafted products.
+Our approach embraces iteration, refining our builds while fostering a culture of continuous learning and improvement.

 This initiative is made possible by BuidlGuidl!

-When forking, TLDR:
-- Paste your builder's addresses into `builderList.ts`.
-- Check the contract deploy script in `packages/hardhat/deploy/00_deploy_your_contract.ts`.
-- Make sure to check `packages/nextjs/scaffold.config.ts`.
-  - You might want to change `targetNetwork` to `chains.hardhat` for local testing.
-- When you deploy to a live network, copy `.env.example` to `.env.local` and set `NEXT_PUBLIC_DEPLOY_BLOCK` to the right value (it optimizes the reading of events)
-  - Make sure to add that ENVAR to your Vercel project as well.
+Read more at the [F.A.Q](https://sandgarden.buidlguidl.com/faq)

+---

-## Contents
+## Development

 - [Requirements](#requirements)
 - [Quickstart](#Quickstart)